Chamodya23/CGV_Coursework/README.md

-Rock-Paper-Scissors Computer Vision Game
+# Hand Gesture RPS Game 👋🎮
-This is a computer vision-based Rock-Paper-Scissors game where you can play against your computer using hand gestures captured by your webcam.
+_hand-gesture-rps_ is an interactive computer vision application that allows you to play Rock-Paper-Scissors against your computer using real hand gestures.
+Powered by MediaPipe and OpenCV, this game recognizes your hand gestures in real-time through your webcam, determines your move, and competes against a randomized computer opponent.

-Features
+✨ Features

-Detect hand gestures using your webcam
-Play classic Rock-Paper-Scissors
-Extended mode: Rock-Paper-Scissors-Lizard-Spock
+Real-time hand gesture recognition using MediaPipe's hand tracking Visual processing pipeline with threshold adjustment and visualization options Classic RPS gameplay with intuitive controls
+Extended mode supporting Rock-Paper-Scissors-Lizard-Spock for added complexity Interactive countdown system with clear game state transitions Performance statistics tracking wins, losses, and ties Screenshot capability to capture memorable moments Customizable threshold settings for different lighting conditions

+🔧 **Technologies**

+Python (3.8+)
-View image processing steps in real-time
+OpenCV (4.11.0+) for image processing and UI
-Track game statistics
-Take screenshots of gameplay
+MediaPipe for hand landmark detection
+NumPy for numerical operations
+Random for computer move generation